Saga of a Plugged Shower Drain

 He removed a Ridgid K-60SP drain cleaning machine from his truck along with the 5/8" line that's good for 1-1/2" to 4" diameter drains.
 This machine is truly a beast since it has tremendous TORQUE and does NOT have a LARGE auger head.
 There's a small 'tip' and does a good 'boring' job according to the tech.
 Large auger heads make it difficult to get through line blockage IMO b/c of its shape.

-After 15 mins start to finish, the job was done.
-The shower line is WIDE open and drains like a new drain pipe is present.
+After 20 mins start to finish, the job was done.
+The shower line was open and it drains really well for the age of the drain pipes.

 I believe that you know the "moral" * to this story. . but if not, here it is.
 Make sure that your plumber has drain cleaning equipment that is CAPABLE of opening YOUR plugged drain.
 For an OLDER home, it can't be a hand-held unit, nor a powered-hand-held unit.
 Certainly for a "hair-ball" in a newer PVC drain, a hand-held unit will do the job.
 But for older iron-pipes, only a high-torque drain machine will do the job.